dnokafor/yourfinanceworks/api/MCP/README.md

 - *"Create an expense for office supplies costing $150"*
 - *"Upload a receipt for expense #456"*
 - *"Show me unlinked expenses that need categorization"*
-- *"List all imported bank statements"*
+- *"List all imported statements"*
-- *"Get details for bank statement from January 2024"*
+- *"Get details for statement from January 2024"*
-- *"Reprocess bank statement for better transaction matching"*
+- *"Reprocess statement for better transaction matching"*
-- *"Delete old bank statement that was imported incorrectly"*
+- *"Delete old statement that was imported incorrectly"*

 ## ✨ Key Benefits